alexander-digett/digett/src/pages/insights/be-drupal-opportunist-use-right-tool-right-time.md

 title: 'Be a Drupal opportunist.
 Use the right tool at the right time.'
 templateKey: blog-post
 date: 2011-10-14T14:59:19.000Z
+category:
-category: Development, Drupal, Tools of the Trade
+  -Development, Drupal, Tools of the Trade
 alias: be-drupal-opportunist-use-right-tool-right-time
 summary: >
  Drupal is a powerful content management system.
 I sometimes joke with clients that I've used every CMS out there but I landed on Drupal because of its flexibility and power.
 The truth is, I'm an opportunist; I pull together a suite of solutions based on budget and requirements.
 Sometimes I may do everything in Drupal.
 Sometimes, however, I may pull in a different solution even though Drupal could do it too.
 I use Drupal as the foundation, but other products can be integrated.
 I think everyone should try working this way.
 Don't spend hours and hours to get Drupal to do something when there is a great product right next to you.